Less than a half of our users are using v8 & benefiting from heaps of major new features and fixes. Consider upgrading!

 Set a more specific user-agent to identify your client

 flutter_map provides its own user-agent on native platforms, but this isn't enough to meet the requirements.
-You should set TileLayer.userAgentPackageName
+You should set TileLayer.userAgentPackageName: see the Recommended Setup for the TileLayer.

-To evidence that you've read and understood the tile policy, you should set it to the exact string (excluding any leading or trailing whitespace, including all other punctuation) following the phrase from the policy:
+To evidence that you've read and understood the tile policy, you should set it to the exact string (excluding any surrounding whitespace, including all other punctuation) following the phrase from the policy:

 OpenStreetMap data is free for everyone to use. _____